Boards of Review

-After a Boy Scout has completed the requirements for any rank, he appears before a board of review.
+After a Scout in a troop has completed the requirements for any rank, they appear before a board of review.
 Its purpose is to determine the quality of their experience and decide whether they have fulfilled the requirements for the rank.

 Eagle Scout Boards of Review

 At least one district or council representative must serve as a member of an Eagle Scout board of review.
 To schedule an Eagle Scout board of review, contact the district advancement chair.

 District Guide for Eagle Scout Board of Review: Navigating the process for an Eagle Scout board of review involves paperwork, patience and attention to detail.
 In order to achieve Scouting’s highest honor many people may be involved.
 This document provides a list of items that occur during this process.
 Each point shows the primary person responsible for its successful completion, the presentation of the Eagle Scout Award.
 Download the full document for further detail.

 While a Life Scout, plan, develop, and give leadership to others in a service project helpful to any religious institution, any school, or your community.
 The project must benefit an organization other than Scouting.
 A project proposal must be approved by the organization benefiting from the effort, your unit leader and unit committee, and the council or district before you start.
 To obtain approval from the district for an Eagle Scout service project, contact the district advancement chair.